The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: The main ideas

-\image{cone2cylinder}{0.8}{The old method of resolution of singularities shows how we can ``untie'' the singularity of a cone and obtain a cylinder.
-This illustrates the idea that it is not necessary to assume that, at the Big Bang singularity, the entire space was a point, but only that the space metric was $0$.}
+\image{cone2cylinder}{0.75}{A cylinder may have the metric of a cone, but from topological viewpoint, it still remains a cylinder.
+Similarly, it is not necessary to assume that, at the Big Bang singularity, the entire space was a point, but only that the space metric was degenerate.}

 The natural metric on the space $(x,y,z)$ induces, by pull-back, a metric on the cylinder $v^2+w^2=1$ from the space $(u,v,w)$.
 The induced metric on the cylinder is singular: the distance between any pair of points of the circle determined by the equations $u=0$ and $v^2+w^2=1$ is zero.
 But the points of that circle are distinct.